AryaD-ece/analog-spwm-generator-opamps/README.md

   - LTspice simulation
   - Hardware output

-> Observed deviation highlights real-world effects such as component tolerances, op-amp bandwidth limitations, and PCB parasitics.
+> The observed deviation between calculated and measured frequencies highlights practical analog design limitations such as op-amp bandwidth constraints and component tolerances.

 ---